infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/autopilot-plus.md

 Step 4

-: Check the Pause Menu, ensure Flight Resume is marked ON.
+: Check the Pause Menu, ensure AutoPilot+ is marked as active.
 It will automatically turn on when the following conditions are met:

-- Your altitude is above 7000ft for prop aircraft or 20000ft for jet aircraft
+- Your altitude is above 7000ft for prop aircraft or 28000ft for jet aircraft
 - You are in level flight
 - LNAV is on
 - You are more than 30 minutes from your destination